-Most standard policies will not cover major renovation works, because they increase the chances of something going wrong and you needing to make a claim.
+Most standard policies do not cover major renovation work because it increases the chances of something going wrong and you needing to make a claim.

 You usually need separate cover for:

 Ask your existing home insurer if they can cover the work before you start.
-If they cannot, find a policy that can insure your house during renovation works.
+If they can’t, you need a separate policy.

 Once the work has been completed, most renovation insurance policies can continue to cover your home, but you could get a better policy by comparing standard home insurance.

-It depends on the level of work, but most policies only cover redecoration and DIY.
+It depends on the level of work – most policies only cover redecoration and DIY.

-Yes, you can include contents cover, and some policies protect any belongings you have storage will the works are being carried out.
+Yes, you can include contents cover.
+Some policies also protect any belongings in storage while the work is carried out.

-Yes, but make sure your policy has public liability cover in place.
-If you employ a contractor they should have their own liability insurance.
+Yes, but make sure your policy includes public liability cover.
+If you employ a contractor, they should have their own liability insurance.